conchyliculture/TooMuchFreedom/README.md

 Why do you need 12cm gaps all around the door?

-This is making enough people uncomfortable that a company is actually selling things to closes thoses gaps
+This is making enough people uncomfortable that a company is actually selling things to closes thoses gaps.

 [http://theprivacycover.com/](http://theprivacycover.com/)